TIPS FOR FIRST YEAR SPANISH TEACHERS – PART I

 Would you like to make your own?
 Grab materials to create yours HERE!

 After sharing information about myself, I inform them about what I expect from each of them in my class.
-I predominantly use the target language for this purpose, but I also speak about 10% of the time in my students’ common language, as suggested by ACTFL.
+I predominantly use the target language for this purpose, but I also speak about 10% of the time in my students’ shared language, as suggested by ACTFL.
 To convey my expectations clearly, I rely heavily on visuals, simplifying my class guidelines as much as possible.
 In fact, the expectations I use are as follows:1.Respeto 2.
 Bondad 4.
 Español

 And of course, I don’t want to end my first class without knowing students’ names and introducing or reviewing “Yo me llamo…”